home-assistant/developers.home-assistant/docs/creating_component_index.md

 ## The code

 Each component needs to have 2 basic parts: it needs to define a `DOMAIN` constant that contains the domain of the integration.
-The second part is that it needs to define a setup method that returns a boolean if set up was successful.
+The second part is that it needs to define a setup method that returns a boolean if the set up was successful.
 So let's take a look at how this looks:

 ```python
 DOMAIN = 'hello_state'